본문 바로가기

 UK Allows Over 48 Hours of Work Through the Opt-Out System

-Editor's NoteSouth Korea has entered the battlefield to become one of the top three global powers in artificial intelligence (AI).
-The government has presented a bold vision with strong policies, but on the ground, developers complain that the mandatory 52-hour workweek is hindering AI research.
-Industry insiders point out that national strategies alone are not enough to lead the market.
-They agree that fostering innovation requires a flexible industrial ecosystem, not rigid regulations.
-This article examines how the current 52-hour workweek is clashing with the development of the AI industry and explores ways to minimize its side effects.
+Editor's NoteSouth Korea has entered the battlefield in its bid to become one of the world’s top three artificial intelligence (AI) powerhouses.
+While the government has rolled out ambitious policies and presented its vision, there is growing discontent on the ground, with developers complaining that the 52-hour workweek is disrupting AI research.
+The AI industry points out that national strategies alone are not enough to lead the market.
+Industry insiders unanimously agree that, to foster innovation, the industrial ecosystem must shift toward flexibility rather than uniform regulation.
+This article examines how the 52-hour workweek currently in effect is clashing with the development of the AI industry and explores ways to minimize its side effects.

 #.
-"I'm looking for people who want to work more than 100 hours a week with me, beat all the American companies, and develop a world-leading product.
+"I am looking for someone who wants to work more than 100 hours a week with me, beat all American companies, and develop a world-leading product.
 The annual salary is 200 million won in cash, plus stock options."

-A job posting seeking a C-level developer to work in New York City sent shockwaves through the South Korean AI startup scene.
-The post, written last year by Hong Hyun, CEO of Project Pluto, and uploaded to the social networking service LinkedIn, described a scenario unimaginable in Korea, where the 52-hour workweek must be observed.
-Just one year after posting the job, Project Pluto has grown into a startup that provides AI agents to Wall Street.
-Major clients include the large US hedge fund Millennium and analysts at Morgan Stanley.
+A job posting seeking an executive-level developer to work locally in New York, USA, has shaken the Korean artificial intelligence (AI) startup industry.
+Last year, Hong Hyun, CEO of Project Pluto, posted the job on the social networking service LinkedIn, describing a position unimaginable in Korea, where the 52-hour workweek must be observed.
+Just one year after posting the job, Project Pluto has grown into a startup providing AI agents to Wall Street.
+Its major clients include Millennium, a large US hedge fund, and analysts from Morgan Stanley.

-Working 100 hours a week is possible if you subtract meal and sleep time (an average of about 9.7 hours per day) from the 168 hours in a week (7 days x 24 hours).
-Hong believes that if employees immerse themselves together, it is possible to achieve results through short-term research and development.
-He strongly criticized, "I think Korea's labor standards law, including the 52-hour workweek regulation, is a backward system that accelerates self-destruction in the era of global competition."
+Working 100 hours a week is possible if you subtract only meal and sleep time (about 9.7 hours per day on average) from the 168 hours available in a week (7 days x 24 hours).
+Hong believes that if executives and employees immerse themselves together, they can achieve results through short-term research and development.
+He strongly criticized, "Labor standards laws in Korea, such as the 52-hour workweek regulation, are backward systems that promote self-destruction in the era of global competition."

-In the United States, the "white-collar exemption" system exempts high-income workers from work-hour restrictions.
-This applies to those earning more than about $107,000 per year (approximately 150 million won).
-Under the Fair Labor Standards Act (FLSA), this includes developers and those in IT, finance, and R&D, where measuring work hours is difficult or performance-based compensation is necessary.
+In the United States, the "white-collar exemption" system exempts high-income workers from working hour restrictions.
+The target group is high-income earners with annual incomes of about $107,000 (approximately 150 million won) or more.
+Under the Fair Labor Standards Act (FLSA), this applies to fields where it is difficult to measure working hours or where performance-based compensation is required, such as IT, finance, and research and development, including developers.
 The key feature is that companies can deploy personnel whenever needed, maximizing production efficiency.

-In Europe, the United Kingdom, a leader in the AI field, operates a system that allows employees to voluntarily choose overtime.
+The United Kingdom, a leader in the AI field in Europe, operates a system where employees can voluntarily choose to work overtime, unlike other countries.
 The UK has introduced the "opt-out" system, which allows employees to work more than 48 hours per week.
-Unlike the US, where the exemption is limited to high-income workers, the UK's system has fewer restrictions on eligibility.
-Any employee aged 18 or older can choose to opt out, regardless of income, and there is no time limit.
-However, it must be voluntary and requires written consent from the employee; verbal agreements are not valid.
-Night work is limited to a maximum of 8 hours, and health checks are mandatory to protect workers' health.
-If an employer penalizes or dismisses an employee for refusing to opt out, legal action will follow.
+Unlike the US, where the system is limited to high-income workers, the UK imposes few restrictions on eligibility.
+Any employee aged 18 or older can choose to opt out, regardless of income, and there is no set duration.
+However, the choice must be voluntary and documented in writing; verbal agreements are not valid.
+Night work, however, is capped at 8 hours, and health protection measures such as mandatory health checks must be provided.
+If an employer penalizes or dismisses an employee for refusing to opt out, legal action can be taken.

 Japan guarantees overtime through the "highly professional system."
-This applies to high-income earners with an annual salary of at least 10.75 million yen (about 100 million won).
+This system targets high-income earners with annual salaries of 10.75 million yen (about 10 million won) or more.
 According to the Ministry of Health, Labour and Welfare, as of the end of March this year, 1,390 people at 36 companies were using the highly professional system.
-It requires a labor-management committee decision, individual written consent from the employee, and health management measures.
-The system is used in various occupations and job categories.
-In the AI sector, research and development falls under the highly professional system, allowing overtime work.
-Other eligible areas include financial product development, fund managers, traders, dealers, securities analysts, and consultants.
+The system includes decisions by labor-management committees, individual written consent from employees, and measures to ensure health management.
+It is applied across various occupations and job types.
+In the AI field, research and development is included under the highly professional system, making overtime possible.
+Other eligible areas include financial product development, the work of fund managers, traders, and dealers, as well as securities analysts and consultants.

-However, it is known that salaries in the Japanese AI industry are not particularly high, so the system's use is somewhat limited.
-Lee Changmin, Professor at the Department of Convergence Japanese Studies at Hankuk University of Foreign Studies and Director of the Korea-Japan Policy Research Center, said, "The system theoretically allows AI researchers and advanced technology personnel to use it, as new technology and new product R&D are included as eligible duties.
-However, the complex administrative procedures, such as establishing a labor-management committee and recording health management hours, are a barrier for AI companies and startups to take advantage of the system."
+However, it is known that the system's use is somewhat limited because salaries in Japan's AI industry are not particularly high.
+Lee Changmin, Professor at the Department of Japanese Studies Convergence at Hankuk University of Foreign Studies and Director of the Korea-Japan Policy Research Center, said, "Although, in theory, AI researchers and advanced technology personnel can use the system since research and development of new technologies and products are included as eligible duties, the complex administrative procedures-such as establishing labor-management committees and recording health management hours-are a hurdle for AI companies and startups."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.